 I love that massage allows me opportunities to work with one client at a time, in a manner that is slow, deliberate and often silent.
 That it is grounded in the immediate here and now, with just the body and not machines.
 That it is collaborative, with your breath and presence actively participating in the session.
 And I am honored by the sacred responsibility of caring for fellow human beings and the trust placed in me by those who come to work with me.

-Having recently completed my formal training at the Philadelphia School of Massage and Bodywork, I now fully licensed to practice in Pennsylvania (license # MSG013959) and a member of the American Massage Therapy Association.
+Having completed my formal training at the Philadelphia School of Massage and Bodywork, I have been fully licensed to practice in Pennsylvania (license # MSG013959) since 2020 and am a member of the American Massage Therapy Association and offer my services by appointment in West Philadelphia.

-If you’d like to work together after having reviewed the info above, get in touch via email: email@example.com or text message to 267-251-5464.
+If you’d like to work together after having reviewed rates, policies & FAQ, get in touch via email: email@example.com or text message to 267-251-5464.
+When reaching out, please let me know a few times when I might be able to catch you for a quick ~5 minute introductory call before a first session working together.